opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 This file contains also information related to the IPv6 configuration associated to each switch interface.
-We will discuss this information in more details in the next exercise.
+We will discuss this information in more details in the next exercises.

-On terminal window, type:
+On a terminal window, type:

 ```
 $ make netcfg